 Ever since this horrific period, the nation has been on a path to rebuild, reconcile, and forgive.
 The scars of genocide and poverty run deep so there is still much work to do.
 The current government has a big agenda with goals to drastically improve infrastructure, education, healthcare, technology and much more.
 Rwanda's future looks very bright and the international community is taking notice.
-As of 2015 Rwanda had one of the 15 fastest growing economies in the world.
+As of 2015, Rwanda had one of the 15 fastest growing economies in the world.

 The government, led by President Paul Kagame, is democratically elected.
 His leadership has brought vision, growth and stability to the region since the late 1990's.
-President Kagame's 2nd elected term will end in 2017.
-As of December 2015, the Rwandan parliament ratified the constitution allowing President Kagame to lead for another 3 terms if elected.
+President Kagame's 3rd elected term began in August 2017.
+Each presidential term lasts seven years.
+Originally, the constitution allowed for two consecutive elected terms.
+As of December 2015, the Rwandan parliament ratified the constitution allowing President Kagame to run for three additional terms.
+If re-elected consistently, President Kagame could hold the seat until 2034.